heuyklee/heuyklee.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am currently a Ph.D. candidate at Korea Institute of Science and Technology (KAIST).
-I have primarily researched computer vision in various application domains, including `medical imaging`, `satellite imagery`, and `facial imaging` fields.
+I have primarily researched computer vision in various application domains, including `medical`, `satellite`, and `facial` imaging fields.
 Initially, I was interested in practical technologies that could benefit people, but over time, I grew an interest in technologies that could bring joy to people.

 My recent research interests lie in `3D vision` and `computer graphics`, including the Neural Radiance Field (NeRF).
 I believe that emerging technologies like NeRF will fundamentally change the way people capture and store time and space.
 <!-- More specifically, just as people now capture photos and videos and share them with others, I believe that in the future, capturing and sharing three-dimensional spaces will become the norm. -->

 I am actively conducting research on pivotal technologies for this future, with a keen interest in the editing of 3D spaces and content generation within them.
-I am particularly interested in topics such as `3D editing`, `3D content generation`, `neural radiance field`, `neural representation`, and `their various applications`.
+I am particularly interested in topics such as `3D editing`, `3D content generation`, `neural radiance field`, `neural representation`, and their various applications.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->